 In the 2013 Classic, he got the nod against the two-time defending champion Samurai Japan team against Masahiro Tanaka.
 He held his own, allowing three walks and two hits in three innings (fanning two) but only one run before Murilo Gouvea relieved with a 2-1 lead; Brazil lost by only a 5-3 margin.
 He had a rough summer, going 2-1 with a 6.03 ERA for Yakult's minor league team, not pitching in NPB at all, and was released at year's end.

 Fernándes returned to Brazil to play for the Nippon Blue Jays in 2014.
+He started for Brazil in the finals of the 2015 South American Championship but lost 6-4 to Colombia and Javier Ortiz.
 He was back in Japan in 2015, with the Ehime Mandarin Pirates of the independent Shikoku Island League, going 0-2 with a 3.15 ERA.
 He signed with the Canberra Cavalry for the 2015-2016 Australian Baseball League but control was an issue (0-2, 5.61 ERA, 36 K, 27 BB in 33 2/3 IP).
 He was with Brazil for the 2017 World Baseball Classic Qualifiers but did not pitch; they used 9 of their 13 hurlers.